British Association of Dangerous Goods Professionals

 Mark originally worked in industry and at a contract testing laboratory before setting up independently at about the time REACH was invented.
 Mark sat on various groups during the formation of REACH, including REACH Implementation Projects trying to ensure science won over form-filling activities as REACH evolved.
 Mark has been a training with CHCS for over 20 years and is a consultant with the Chemical Industry Association REACHReady.

-For more information please visit, ECHA Chem – Exploring the ECHA website to help with classification of substances and mixtures
+For more information please visit, ECHA Chem - Examining the data on the ECHA website to help with hazard and risk assessment of chemicals

 Training